Cremation Urn Wood Types

 Also known as Bolivian Rosewood, Morado hardwood is a very heavy and dense wood.
 With its chocolate tones swaying between brown and a dark-brown-violet, Morado is a South American staple in fine furniture products and decorative veneers.
 While the grain varies between straight and irregular, it is always lustrous with the occasional walnut fragrance.
 A gorgeous exotic hardwood.

 Oak is a hard wood, heavy, tought, and strong, with open grain.
 One of the most durable woods, it is a standard in furniture making and thus a standard wood type in the cremation urn industry.
 An oak tree's durability comes from its long, slow growth process, which results in hardwood of extraordinary density and strength.
 When stained, as most of our oak urns are, a striking grain pattern is revealed making it an ideal wood for a memorial.

-Or, Purple Heart.
+Or, sometime known as Purple Heart.
 Used for decorative touches on a few of our cremation urns, Purpleheart wood is hard, heavy and finely textured, with a grain that is usually straight, often with a fine, curly figure.
-Takes a glossy, lustrous finish.
+The wood takes a glossy, lustrous finish.